wofsauge/IsaacDocs/docs/Room.md

-    -- tainted lazarus is an interesting edge case where you flip between an active and inactive player -- the inactive player is not available in repentance's api -- if the inactive player picked up certain items (e.g. key pieces) then calling HasCollectible w/ "false" on the active player will still return true
+    -- tainted lazarus is an interesting edge case where you flip between an active and inactive player -- the inactive player is not available in repentance's api -- if the inactive player picked up certain items (e.g. key pieces with lazarusshared tag) then calling HasCollectible w/ "false" on the active player will still return true
-    -- unfortunately, this doesn't work for all items that we care about (eucharist, book of virtues, act of contrition) -- repentogon's PlayerManager is able to check against the inactive player's items -- repentogon is recommended here if you're playing as tainted lazarus and want to make your numbers match what the game is calculating local function anyPlayerHasCollectible(collectible)
+    -- unfortunately, this doesn't work for all items that we care about (eucharist, book of virtues, act of contrition) -- repentogon's PlayerManager is able to check against the inactive player's items (via lazarussharedglobal tag) -- repentogon is recommended here if you're playing as tainted lazarus and want to make your numbers match what the game is calculating local function anyPlayerHasCollectible(collectible)
       if REPENTOGON then